 Satvinder is a Director of SEL Holdings Incorporation Ltd of the Monetary Authority of Singapore (MAS).
 He is an alternate member to the Air Traffic Rights Committee since December 2018.
 He also sits on the International Chamber Commerce (ICC) Academy Board of Directors and is a member of the National Trade and Logistics Inter-Agency Steering Committee.

 Satvinder attended Harvard Business School’s Advanced Management Program in 2017.

 Saw Ken Wye is CEO of CrimsonLogic, a company focusing on solutions, products and services for cross border trade (Single Window, Customs Management Systems), Legal and Digital Government.
 He is responsible for leading the business teams in growing customer relationships and driving sales in regions such as Asia, Middle East, Africa, Latin America and the Caribbean.
 To date, the company has 19 offices worldwide.

-Prior to joining CrimsonLogic in 2013, Ken Wye worked in Microsoft for nearly 16 years and was the Vice President for Public Sector (Asia), responsible for the company’s business with Government and Government organisations across Asia.
+Prior to joining CrimsonLogic in 2013, Ken Wye worked in Microsoft for nearly 16 years with his last appointment as the Vice President for Public Sector (Asia).
+He was responsible for the company’s business with Government and Government organisations across Asia.

 Ken Wye started his IT career with the National Computer Board (NCB) in 1983 and his last appointment was Assistant Chief Executive (Industry).

 Ken Wye is actively involved in the local Singapore IT community, and is currently a member of the Info-communications Media Development Authority (IMDA) Board.
-He is also the Chair of the Advisory Committee for the School of Infocomm Technology in Ngee Ann Polytechnic, and the Chairman of SGTech.
-He is also a member of the Singapore Manufacturing Federation (SMF) Council.
+He is also the Chair of the Advisory Committee for the School of Infocomm Technology in Ngee Ann Polytechnic, and the immediate past Chairman of SGTech.
+He is also a council member of the Singapore Manufacturing Federation (SMF).